 ·Bay boat ride.
 Alcatraz island stopover included, or not.

-·Ashbury & Haights.
+·Ashbury & Heights.
 Nowadays a hipster venue, it once was a hippie hot-spot.
-We wonder what the crowds will look like in 10 or 20 years time.
+We wonder what the crowds will look like in 10 or 20 years’ time.
 Sure they are the coolest then too.

 ·Pier 39.
-Sea lions, weird and quirk museums, endless souvenirs, street music, packed.
+Sea lions, weird and quirky museums, endless souvenirs, street music, packed.

 ·Sausalito.
-Right hand side after crossing Golden Gate bridge.
+Right-hand side after crossing Golden Gate bridge.
 Admire the city from the distance.
-Skyline views, Atlantic sea, colourful buildings, plenty of seafood restaurants and cozy little shops.
+Skyline views, Atlantic sea, colorful buildings, plenty of seafood restaurants and cozy little shops.
 Chill atmosphere as an excuse to spend some bucks.

 ·Muir Woods.
 In my wish list for adventures to come in the USA.
 Sequoias in an out-of-this-world nature-perfect environment.

 ·Santa Cruz.
-Lifeguard cabins painted in pastel colours, beautiful bodies and a retro amusement park by the beach.
-More shops than you can check out in one single day, music everywhere, fresh fish caught right there, skateboards, candy, shorts, bleached hair and sea lions if you head to the end of the boardwalk.
+Lifeguard cabins painted in pastel colors, beautiful bodies and a retro amusement park by the beach.
+More shops than you can check out in one single day, music everywhere, fresh fish caught right there, skateboards, candy, shorts, bleached hair, and sea lions if you head to the end of the boardwalk.

 ·Yosemite National Park.
 Ever heard about El Capitan or Half Dome?
 You don’t have to be an experienced climber to enjoy a day or two at this world wonder.
-Pines, park rangers, tall waterfalls you didn’t know they exist like Bridal and Horse tail (pro photographer?
-There’s a special period when they are looking terrific if weather helps)
+Pines, park rangers, tall waterfalls you didn’t know they exist like Bridal and Horsetail (pro photographer?
+There’s a special period when they are looking terrific if the weather helps)

 Have you ever visited San Francisco?

-Greetings from a Merida to Tulum bus while listening Solar System, by Crystal Fighters.
-“Pais Vasco to San Francisco.. “
+Greetings from a Merida to Tulum bus while listening to Solar System, by Crystal Fighters.
+“Pais Vasco to San Francisco… “